4 James Gunn Films Ranked and Where to Stream Them

 Guardians of the Galaxy

-The first of the fan-favorite Guardians of the Galaxy movies, James Gunn’s 2014 superhero movie came out of nowhere.
-Adapting the titular obscure comic book team was a daring move, especially given how little relevancy or attention they had with current Marvel fans.
+The first of the fan-favorite Guardians of the Galaxy movies, James Gunn’s 2014 superhero movie, came out of nowhere.
+Adapting the titular obscure comic book team was a daring move, especially given their little relevance or attention with current Marvel fans.
 However, Gunn managed to defy expectations, delivering a hilarious sci-fi adventure movie that audiences loved worldwide.

 Where it’s streaming: Disney+